zillow/luminaire/luminaire/docs/Introduction.rst

 .. image:: front.png
    :scale: 60%

-Luminaire is an internal data quality service within Zillow Group that provides an ML driven solution for monitoring time series data.
+Luminaire is a python package that provides ML driven solutions for monitoring time series data.
 Luminaire provides several anomaly detection and forecasting capabilities that incorporate correlational and seasonal patterns in the data over time as well as uncontrollable variations.
 Specifically, Luminaire is equipped with the following key features:

 - **Generic Anomaly Detection:** Luminaire is a generic anomaly detection tool containing several classes of time series models focused toward catching any irregular fluctuations over different kinds of time series data.